Mirxa27/swift-ai-voice-assistant/README.md

 Visit `/journal` to review past conversations.
 Set `ADMIN_SECRET` in `.env.local` and visit `/admin` to manage prompts.
 If a crisis is detected in conversation, the chat locks and a hotline for immediate help is displayed.
+Admin users can review and clear any crisis reports via the panel.

 ## Documentation
 - [Product Requirements](docs/PRD.md)